Visas for travel to the U.S.

 - How will you use English in your home country?

-PLEASE BE ADVISED THAT: you must convince the U.S. consular official that you will not reside in the United States.
+PLEASE BE ADVISED THAT: You must inform the U.S. consular official that you will not reside in the United States.
 It is very important to show strong ties to your country such as residence, family or social ties, documents showing membership in professional organizations and religious groups, family business, bank accounts, or job offer.
 Please note that U.S. Government officials like documents.
 You should also be direct and honest with your answers.

 IMPORTANT TO NOTE: Your visa does not determine the length of time you may stay in the United States.
 It is just permission to enter the country.
 If your visa expires during your studies, you do not have to be concerned unless you intend to travel outside the United States.
 If your visa expires and you would like to travel overseas, you have to apply for a new visa.
 We advise that you renew your visa in your home country.